 The overarching goal of ECD measures is to strengthen the role of evaluations in policy-making.
 Costa Rica, in particular, already has a conducive environment for evaluation: The Costa Rican government has expressed a strong interest in strengthening evaluation capacity, with training and continuing education programmes already implemented at university level to promote professional expertise.
 By establishing a national evaluation agenda (ANE), the Costa Rican government has already established evaluation at policy level.
-FOCEVAL is designed to build on these foundations in Costa Rica, but also involves networking among key players based in other Latin American and Caribbean countries with the aim of advancing evaluation throughout the region.
+FOCEVAL was designed to build on these foundations in Costa Rica, but also involved networking among key players based in other Latin American and Caribbean countries with the aim of advancing evaluation throughout the region.

 The first phase of this project was conducted from July 2011 to June 2014 by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ); from July 2014 to December 2016, DEval assumed responsibility for implementing the second phase of FOCEVAL on the German side.
 The second phase built on the work performed during the first phase while setting new priorities.
-January 2017 marked the beginning of the third phase of the project, which aims to consolidate and further disseminate the results achieved so far during the project.
+January 2017 marked the beginning of the third phase of the project, which aimed to consolidate and further disseminate the results achieved so far during the project.

 Aims of the project